dmeaux/geoapi/geoapi/src/main/mojo/README-mojo.md

 # GeoAPI - Mojo🔥
 **NOTE**: Mojo🔥 is still a very young language and is still missing some key parts, noteably basic Date and Time functionality (as of 2024-08-17).
 Please **do not use this library for production** environments and be aware that *it is subject to frequent **breaking** changes*.

-## Issues to discuss with GeoAPI committee:
-- [ ] GenericName.parsedName : Sequence<LocalName>
-    - but LocalName is a descendent ot GenericName, so it creates a recursive reference to the declaration
-- [ ] Source: Recursive declaration (SourceCollectionElement)

 ## Mojo Specific Notable Points
 **Noted key missing data types** from Mojo:
 - datatime